Database Engine error severities

 |22||Indicates that the table or index specified in the message has been damaged by a software or hardware problem.

-If restarting the instance of the Database Engine does not correct the problem, then the problem is on the disk.
+If restarting the instance of the Database Engine doesn't correct the problem, then the problem is on the disk.
 Sometimes destroying the object specified in the error message can solve the problem.
 For example, if the message reports that the instance of the Database Engine has found a row with a length of 0 in a nonclustered index, delete the index and rebuild it.

 |23||Indicates that the integrity of the entire database is in question because of a hardware or software problem.